AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 Any settings such as identity mapping or scheduling that you configure for your data connection are applied to all the audiences imported from this data connection.

+>[!TIP]
+>
+>You can always view and edit all the data connections that you added in this step.
+Read more about [managing data connections](/help/guide/setup/manage-data-connection.md).

 ![Select audience source screen showing options for AEP RTCDP, CSV File, Amazon S3, and Snowflake.](/help/assets/setup/add-manage-audiences/Step-Select-Audience-Source.png)

 #### Select data source